yehonatanmizrachi/java-mobile-phone/Readme.md

 # Mobile phone realization with apps

-### This program implements mobile phone with several applications:
+### This program implements a mobile phone with several applications:

 ● Contacts - Phonebook management app with several methods.